 Use the mapper to drag fields from the source structure to the target structure to map elements between the two.

-See Map Data of Using the Oracle Mapper with Oracle Integration.
+See Map Data of Using the Oracle Mapper with Oracle Integration Generation 2.

 Access the Mapper

 To create mappings in an integration, you need to first access the mapper.
-The method for accessing the mapper is based on the integration pattern you are using.
+The method for accessing the mapper is based on the integration style you are using.